pierky/arouteserver/docs/INSTALLATION.rst

             pip install -r requirements.txt

-        - If you plan to just use the program to build configurations, you can install it using ``pip``:
+        - If you plan to just use the program to build configurations or to run your own live tests scenarios, you can install it using ``pip``:

         .. code:: bash